-All (alright, most of… ok, some of) the best things in life are free, and that’s no different in Football Manager.
+All (alright, most of… ok, some of) the best things in life are free of charge, and that’s no different in Football Manager.
 For bargain hunters and managers who enjoy taking over at cash-strapped clubs, bringing in an experienced head or a talented youngster on a free can inject quality into the first team or bulk up the squad at little cost.

 But if you want to sign someone without dipping into your transfer budget, who should you be going for?
-We’ve lined up a starting eleven of top free transfers to help you snap up a star without upsetting your in-game finance team.
+We have lined up a starting eleven of top free transfers to help you snap up a star without upsetting your in-game finance team.

 Amelia is a solid, if unremarkable, keeper.
 The experienced Italian lacks stats above 15 for everything except jumping reach and tendency to punch, meaning that he won’t cut the mustard at any top European sides.